 At St Luke’s we know that staying at home can be hard work.
-Many of us are finding hard the disruption to our routine and the reduced contact with people.
-As well as providing some spiritual resources, we offer these tips to help alleviate some of the challenge of being on shutdown:
+Many of us found it hard the disruption to our routine and the reduced contact with people.
+As well as providing some spiritual resources, we offered these tips to help alleviate some of the challenge of being on shutdown: However these tips can be easily adapted for many different situation.

 Pray.
 God is with us.
 Prayer is part of our relationship with him.
 Take time each day to pray to God.
 Some people will need a period of silence, others may want to speak their prayers out.
 You may do this together or apart.
 Have fun trying new ways of praying.
 You could almost make it a game.
 We have resources for prayer on the webpage.
 Good communication is a two-way relationship: listening to God is a vital part of prayer.
 Over the years Christians have found the Bible to be a wonderful way to listen to God.
 There are resources on the website to help you read the Bible.